csameshima/Capstone-Project/README.md

 **Minimum number of samples.**
 This is the minimum number of samples required to split an internal node.
 The default value is 2.
-The values selected for the sampler were 2, 10, 50, 100 to see the effect of the selecting too few an too many samples.
+The values selected for the sampler were 2, 10, 50, 100 to see the effect of the selecting too few and too many samples.

-**Note:** *random_state* was set to 0, to obtain a deterministic behaviour during fitting.
+**Note:** *random_state* was set to 0, to obtain a deterministic behavior during fitting.
 This parameter controls the randomness of the estimator.
 If set to the default value *None*, the features are randomly permuted at each split.
 The best found split may vary across different runs.

 #### Configuration settings
-The total of runs was set to 20 and the maximum concurrent runs was set to 4, to avoid overcomsumption of resources.
+The total of runs was set to 20 and the maximum concurrent runs was set to 4, to avoid overconsumption of resources.

 ### Results
-The best model was a *Decision Tree* with 10 maximum depth levels and 2 minumum number of samples.
+The best model was a *Decision Tree* with 10 maximum depth levels and 2 minimum number of samples.

 Some ways to improve the performance would be:
 * Try ensemble models, like random forests, gradient tree boosting, voting classifier, and stack generalization.